- Fee assured

-Dr Gittoes has multiple national roles and responsibilities within the NHS locally, regionally and nationally.
+Professor Gittoes has multiple national roles and responsibilities within the NHS locally, regionally and nationally.
 He leads and contributes to many professional societies and charities at a national level.
 He is national lead for osteoporosis services peer review and author of the national standards for fracture prevention (National Osteoporosis Society).
 He co-authored the UK Guidelines on Vitamin D deficiency.
 Within specialised endocrinology he leads the Clinical Update Bone and Calcium strand nationally and he is Vice-Chair of the NHS England Clinical Reference Group for Specialised Endocrinology that determines the delivery of all specialised endocrinology services nationally.
-Dr Gittoes sits on the Council of the West Midlands Clinical Senate and Chairs the Senate Urgent Care group.
+Professor Gittoes is vice chair of the West Midlands Clinical Senate.

 Areas of interest

 Osteoporosis; Fracture risk assessment; Complex & specialised endocrinology; Metabolic bone disease (MBD); Thyroid and Pituitary disorder; Primary hyperparathyroidism; Calcium problems; Vitamin D deficiency; Thyrotoxicosis; Hypothyroidism; Paget's disease of bone; Pituitary tumours; Polycystic ovarian syndrome